MetaCenterCloudPuppet/cesnet-spark/README.markdown

       include spark::hdfs
     }

+Issues:

+* if collocated with HDFS namenode, add dependency *Class['hadoop::namenode::service'] -> Class['spark::historyserver::service']*
+* if not collocated, it is needed to have HDFS namenode running first (puppet should be launched later again, if Spark History Server won't start because of HDFS)

+Notes:

+* for Spark clients: user must logout and login again or launch "*. /etc/profile.d/hadoop-spark.sh*"

 Now you can submit spark jobs in the cluster mode:

     spark-submit --class org.apache.spark.examples.SparkPi --deploy-mode cluster --master yarn /usr/lib/spark/lib/spark-examples-1.2.0-cdh5.3.1-hadoop2.5.0-cdh5.3.1.jar 10